5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 Press "Add Divider Row" to add a special row.
 This row can subdivides the table into multiple sections with total cumulative XP connected.
 Use the up/down button on the left to position the divider row.

 Type on the long box to explain the divider.
-It is exported in Markdown to the same column as the right card.
+It is exported in Markdown to the same column as the left card.

 ### Cumulative XP Unlock